Should we Change our notion of Clavicle fracture treatment?

 Recent studies have shown that long-term results from conservative, or non-operative, management of clavicular fractures are not as favourable as previously considered:

-42% of people still had sequelae at 6 months in one study.
-The same study suggests the exploration of alternative treatment options, including surgery, for certain clavicular fracture types.[7]
 A recent multicentre randomised controlled trial in Canada showed that displaced clavicle shaft fractures treated by surgical plate fixation had improved functional outcome and a lower rate of malunion and nonunion when compared with nonoperative treatment at one year.

 Another study into nonoperative treatment of displaced mid-clavicular shaft fractures detected significant residual deficits in shoulder strength and endurance.